LaurAndreea10/BASKET-VS-A/README.md

 ## Purpose

-This project was created as a personal front-end experiment exploring how a digital platform can communicate direction, impact, and progress through a clean and interactive interface.
+This project was created as a personal front-end experiment exploring arcade mechanics, player interaction, and sports-inspired gameplay in a web-based format.

 ## Author